kimkimani/guruspedia/content/articles/how-to-build-nodejs-rest-apia-using-typescript/index.md

 ![How to build Node.js REST APIs using TypeScript](/how-to-build-nodejs-rest-apia-using-typescript/deleting_notes.png)

+### Conclusion

-And there, you have a complete Node.js Typescript RESTFul API, and I hope you found it helpful.
+And there, you have a complete Node.js Typescript RESTFul API.

+Now, you have gained confidence in Building Node.js REST APIs using TypeScript.
+Why not dive deeper and learn how to consume this API?
+This [How to Build a Node.js Express Server for React Apps](https://guruspedia.com/how-to-set-up-nodejs-express-server-for-react-app/) takes your ride to new heights.

+I hope you found it helpful